Ben-Baert/melissa-blog/roadmap.md

 x- Add category as context to overview on homepage
+- next and previous buttons at the bottom of each post
 - Breadcrumbs
 x- Drafts (as metadata)
 - Edits (jQuery plugin; send suggested edits via email to hello+edits@melissakaton.com)